loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-foreach/README.md

 # Kafka Streams Foreach

-This module demonstrates the use of the Kafka Streams API: `foreach()`.
+This module demonstrates the use of the Kafka Streams DSL: `foreach()`.

 This module does: